jitinp/ico-scraper/HELP.md

 ## Command line arguments

--h: Help
+* h: Help
--n: number of results to be scraped (for testing)
+* n: number of results to be scraped (for testing)
--d: display results on screen
+* d: Control whether to display results on screen.
+Default setting is true.
+Set to False to prevent displaying results
--s: save results to DB.
+* s: save results to DB.
 Needs MongoDB installed and running
--f: write results to mentioned file-name.
+* f: write results to mentioned file-name.
 File will be created if doesn't exist.
--v: Version 0.0.1
+* v: Version 0.0.1

 ## Website list for Scraping